dnote/dnote/SELF_HOSTING.md

 ## Overview

 Dnote server comes as a single binary file that you can simply download and run.
-It uses Postgres as the database.
+It uses Postgres as the models.

 ## Installation